pingan8787/awesome-ai-tools/README.md

 44. [Thegist](https://www.thegist.ai/) 👉 The Gist for Slack is our first app to manage your work information overload.
 Get the gist of it with our personalized AI enginge.

+45. [Taskade](https://taskade.com/) 👉 AI-native workspace platform to build apps, deploy AI agents, and automate workflows with 100+ integrations.
+Features real-time collaboration, project management, and an open API for developers.

-45. [Traq.ai](https://www.traq.ai/) 👉 AI that records and transcribes sales calls and takes notes.
+46. [Traq.ai](https://www.traq.ai/) 👉 AI that records and transcribes sales calls and takes notes.
 Informs what buyers care about, the competitors, and obstacles in the way.
 It helps you win more business.

-46. [Versational](https://www.versational.ai/) 👉 Turn conversations into actions with Conversation Intelligence!
+47. [Versational](https://www.versational.ai/) 👉 Turn conversations into actions with Conversation Intelligence!
 Compress 1-hour meetings into 6 minutes of insights.
 Auto-export tasks to CRM, 1-click AI writes emails and summaries in any template.
 Make coaching easier with the latest behavioral science metrics.

-47. [Vowel](https://www.vowel.com/features/automated-meeting-summaries) 👉 Try automated meeting summaries (powered by AI) in Vowel!
+48. [Vowel](https://www.vowel.com/features/automated-meeting-summaries) 👉 Try automated meeting summaries (powered by AI) in Vowel!
 Cut down on admin time, catch up on missed meetings, and keep everyone on the same page.

-48. [Xembly](https://www.xembly.com/) 👉 An automated chief of staff to handle the admin tasks that slow workers down.
+49. [Xembly](https://www.xembly.com/) 👉 An automated chief of staff to handle the admin tasks that slow workers down.

 ## 14. <a name='SocialMedia'></a>📱 Social Media